 If your shares are held by a broker, the broker will ask you how you want your shares to be voted.
 If you give the broker instructions, your shares must be voted as you direct.
 If you do not give instructions for Proposal 2 to ratify selection of the Company's independent registered public accounting firm, the broker may vote your shares with respect to Proposal 2 at its discretion.
-For Proposal 1, the broker cannot vote your shares at all.
+For all other proposals, including the election of directors, the broker cannot vote your shares at all.
 When that happens, it is called a "broker non-vote."
-Broker non-votes are counted in determining the presence of a quorum at the meeting, but they will have no effect on the voting for Proposal 1 because they do not represent shares present and entitled to vote.
+Broker non-votes are counted in determining the presence of a quorum at the meeting, but they will have no effect on the voting for Proposals 1, 3, 4 and 5 because they do not represent shares present and entitled to vote.